 Dave is an experienced creative brand strategist who specialises in mergers and acquisitions, corporate positioning, rebranding and employee engagement programmes.
 Dave has previously worked with clients such as BP, Capital Research, Castrol, Citizen, KPMG, L'Occitane, Mazda and Vodafone.

-Amanda Clay - Head of Brand at Telefónica Europe (formerly O2 plc)
+Amanda Clay-Jones - Head of Brand at Telefónica Europe (formerly O2 plc)

 Amanda leads on all things brand for O2 and Telefónica across Europe, from protecting them, to overhauling them for the future.
 An expert on external and internal rebrand and cultural change projects, she’s won three prestigious awards last year including; 'The Best Change Communication Campaign' at the 2011 European Excellence Awards.
 Before that, she made history in the Czech Republic.
 Leading an international team on the biggest brand launch the country has ever seen when Czesky Telecom, Eurotel, Telefónica and O2 merged into one.
 Amanda has also worked extensively across Europe, North America and Asia